LSSTDESC/descqa/README.md

 - `descqa/data/`: directory that hosts small data files that validation tests need
 - `descqaqweb/`: package that contains the web interface
 - `descqaqrun/`: package that contains the execution scripts
+- `v1`: catalog readers and validation tests for DESCQA v1

 ## Dependencies